uber-archive/vis-academy/docs/demos/scatterplot-overlay.md

 ````

 Once we add the code to initialize a `ScatterplotLayer`, we will have
-a working `deck.gl` component.
+a working map.
 We can further edit our `ScatterplotLayer` to color
 the dots by `pickup` or `dropoff`.
 First lets define colors outside the component
 under the imports.